mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: get-symbol-description, has-tostringtag.
-A copy of the source code may be downloaded from git+https://github.com/inspect-js/get-symbol-description.git (get-symbol-description), git+https://github.com/inspect-js/has-tostringtag.git (has-tostringtag).
+The following software may be included in this product: get-symbol-description, has-tostringtag, is-shared-array-buffer.
+A copy of the source code may be downloaded from git+https://github.com/inspect-js/get-symbol-description.git (get-symbol-description), git+https://github.com/inspect-js/has-tostringtag.git (has-tostringtag), git+https://github.com/inspect-js/is-shared-array-buffer.git (is-shared-array-buffer).
 This software contains the following license and notice below:

 MIT License